 Q: What keeps ocean surface water from freezing?

-A: The gas molecules located in warm air above the ocean surface.
-This layer of air forms the Troposphere.
-As the air warms, clouds form and rise to the top of the Troposphere.
+A: Special gas molecules located adjacent to the ocean surface.
+These molecules form a layer at the bottom of the Troposphere, the lower atmosphere.
+As the air warms, it rises and when it cools, clouds form and rise to the top of the Troposphere.

 Q: What is special about these gas molecules?